remokessler/Weaboo-Randomizer/README.md

 * Download zip
 * extract datas
 * git gud
-* execute .exe file in extracted folder
+* if windof is used: execute .exe file in extracted folder
+* if macool is used: execute .app file as admin